NazarPonochevnyi/Snake-Console-Game/README.md

 # Snake Console Game
-Simple Snake Console Game on Python.
+Simple Snake Console Game on Python 3.

 ### Important!
 For keyboard control I used `msvcrt` module, which supports by Windows OS only.